Just Mercy: Production

 Development on the film began in 2015, when Broad Green Pictures hired Destin Daniel Cretton to direct, with Michael B. Jordan set to star.
 In December 2017, Warner Bros. acquired the distribution rights for the film, after Broad Green Pictures had entered bankruptcy.
 In July 2018, Jamie Foxx was set to co-star.
 In August 2018, Brie Larson, O'Shea Jackson Jr. and Tim Blake Nelson also joined the cast, and filming started in Montgomery, Alabama, by August 30.
 Filming in Atlanta, Georgia, began in September.
 In October 2018, actors Dominic Bogart, Hayes Mercure and Karan Kendrick were added as well.

+Music

 Release

 The film had its world premiere at the Toronto International Film Festival on September 6, 2019.
 It received an awards-qualifying limited release on December 25, 2019.
 Originally set to expand to a wide release on January 17, 2020, the film's expanded distribution was moved up to January 10, 2020, when it opened in 2,375 theaters.
 In response to the murder of George Floyd, Warner Bros.
 Pictures made the film free on various streaming platforms during June 2020 to educate the public about systemic racism.

 On June 19, 2020, TBS, TNT, and truTV aired the film, along with the 2018 superhero film Black Panther, in which Jordan also starred, to support social justice in celebration of Juneteenth.
 The broadcast was presented by Anthony Anderson and featured interviews with Bryan Stevenson, along with U.S. Senator Kamala Harris and comic and TV host W. Kamau Bell.